Acrylic Paint: Tips and Brands

 - Very durable and produce fine chips with hairspray effect

-- CON - lacquer smell (must use respirator), expensive
+- CON - lacquer smell, some are expensive

 Acrylic paint MUST be mixed well, especially for airbrushing.
 Some of the paint stirrers I use;